YashRuikar/HTML/README.md

 # HTML
-This repository contains most of the Important codes I've learned so far and some Important concepts.
+This repository contains most of the Important codes, projects & resources I've learned so far and some Important concepts.
 I Contribute Solutions to problems every day.

 Resources:-